m-w-w/icmpc-escom-2021-programme/README.md

 ### ICMPC-ESCOM-2021-Programme-Datetime.csv

-This CSV file uses the script add_timezones.R to add datetime columns for UTC and EST
+This CSV file uses the script add_timezones.R to add datetime columns for UTC and EST.

+### add_timezones.R

+Edit this script to add your time zone.

 ### Notice errors?